RubenSmit/wireless-communication/docs/system-documentation.md

 }
 ```

-The view type is determined for the current list position by getting the device from the devices provider ant matching the type.
+The view type is determined for the current list position by getting the device from the devices provider and matching the type.

 ##### Servo View
 The servo view contains a seekbar to change the angle of the servo and a dropdown to select the source of the angle.